emmericp/MoonGen/README.md

 ### TL;DR
-LuaJIT + DPDK = fast and flexible packet generator for 10 GBit Ethernet and beyond.
+LuaJIT + DPDK = fast and flexible packet generator for 10 Gbit/s Ethernet and beyond.

 MoonGen uses hardware features for accurate and precise latency measurements and rate control.